Written by: Giorgy from G-Extreme

 15 Fun Things To Do In Santa Marta Magdalena Colombia

-Let’s dive into the heart of the magical things to do in Santa Marta Magdalena Colombia… but, one adventure at a time!
+Let’s dive into the heart of the magical things to do in Santa Marta Magdalena Colombia, one adventure at a time, starting with the obvious.

-The pristine beaches of Santa Marta are a tropical paradise waiting to be explored, making a day at the beach the perfect place to start your adventure.
+The pristine beaches of Santa Marta are nothing less than a tropical paradise waiting to be explored, making a day at the beach the perfect place to start your adventure.

-There are a plethora of water sports to try.
-Try paddleboarding or snorkeling, and experience the awe-inspiring, vibrant marine life that calls these waters home.
+There are a plethora of water sports to try everywhere; you can take up paddleboarding or snorkeling and experience the awe-inspiring, vibrant marine life that calls these waters home.

-For an extra spectacular experience, you can bring the whole squad on a private boat trip to the Santa Marta beaches.
+For an extra spectacular experience, you should head out on one of the private boat trips to the Santa Marta beaches.

 2. Explore The Santa Marta Centro Historico

-The best way to truly appreciate the history and charm of the Centro Historico is to explore it with a knowledgeable local guide.
+The best way to truly appreciate the history and charm of the Centro Historico is to see it alongside a knowledgeable local guide.
+You will learn a lot, and it does not have to cost you a lot, either.

-Book your free tour and dive deeper into the captivating history of Santa Marta Centro Historico!
+In fact, you can even book a free tour (remember to top the guide, though) and dive deeper into the captivating history of Santa Marta Centro Historico.

 3. Jungle Trekking in Tayrona National Natural Park

-You cannot leave Santa Marta Magdalena Colombia, without embarking on the unforgettable adventure of jungle trekking in Tayrona National Natural Park.
+You cannot leave Santa Marta Magdalena Colombia, without an unforgettable adventure of jungle trekking in Tayrona National Natural Park.

 Hop on a bus from Santa Marta, and in less than an hour, you’ll be stepping into a world brimming with lush vegetation, incredible wildlife, and pristine beaches.

-As the sun starts to set, consider extending your stay and spending the night.
+As the sun starts to set, the ambiance is pure magic here, and if you have the time, you might want to extend your stay and spend the night.

 4. Quinta De San Pedro Alejandrino